shehryar37/pseudocode-compiler/README.md

 Pseudo is a translator that allows CAIE students to practice writing code on a computer instead of on paper.

-## New Features!

-  - ARRAY can now dynamically be assigned!
-  - TYPE can be implemented

-You can also:
-  - Learn pseudocode through trial and error
-  - Copy/paste pseudocode code online and check if it works

 ### Requirements

 Pseudo translates pseudocode to Python, therefore the following are necessary: